Claudine Gay: Early life and education

-Gay spent much of her childhood first in New York City, and then in Saudi Arabia, where her father worked for the U.S. Army Corps of Engineers.
-Her mother was a registered nurse.
-Gay attended Phillips Exeter Academy, a selective private boarding school in Exeter, New Hampshire, and then attended Stanford University, where she studied economics.
-She received the Anna Laura Myers Prize for best undergraduate thesis in economics and graduated in 1992.
-Gay then earned her Ph.D. in 1998 from Harvard University, where she won the university's Toppan Prize for best dissertation in political science.
+Gay attended Phillips Exeter Academy, a private boarding school in Exeter, New Hampshire, from which she graduated in 1988.
+She attended Princeton University for one year before transferring to Stanford University where she majored in economics and graduated in 1992, receiving the Anna Laura Myers Prize for outstanding thesis in economics.
+Gay earned a Ph.D. in 1998 from Harvard University and won the university's Toppan Prize for the best dissertation in political science.